-What are chia seeds
+What are chia seeds ?

 Chia seeds come from the desert plant Salvia hispanica, a member of the mint family.
-Salvia hispanica seed often is sold under its common name “chia” as well as several trademarked names.
-Its origin is believed to be in Central America where the seed was a staple in the ancient Aztec diet.
+Salvia hispanica seed is often sold under its common name “chia” as well as several trademarked names.
+Its origin is believed to be in Central America, where the seed was a staple in the ancient Aztec diet.
 The seeds of a related plant, Salvia columbariae (golden chia), were used primarily by Native Americans in the southwestern United States.

-Chia seeds contains
+Chia seeds contain amazing nutrition

 - High quality protein

 - Omega 3 fatty acids

 Chia seeds might help you lose a weight, because of all carbs in them are fiber.
 They also contain high quality protein and the best of all, it’s so simple to prepare!

 You can add them to your smoothies, oatmeal, into baking goods or add it to your any daily meal preparations, such as thickener of your favorite ragù.

 Chia seeds can be eaten raw or prepared in a number of dishes.
 You can sprinkle them ground or whole Chia seeds on cereals, over rice, yogurt or vegetables.
 Chia seeds are very absorbent and develop a gelatinous texture when soaked in water or milk, that is why I am making these delicious chia puddings.